UWPCE-PythonCert/py220_extras/content/lesson01/new_assign01.md

 1. You should include tests to make sure that the program behaves correctly.
    Pay special attention to potential errors in input data, and any functions you will write.
+1. Be sure to lint your code and resolve at least 80% of the issues

 ## Submission
 1. use a zip tool to submit a .zip file to Canvas that contains the contents of